 If you're into tahini, try my versatile miso tahini dressing.

-If you love this recipe, you'll also love my flavorsome Asian brussel sprouts.
+If you love this recipe, you'll also love my flavorsome sticky maple vegan brussel sprouts without oil.

 Cold Glass Noodles Salad (Easy & Vegan)

 - 360 g Potato Starch Noodles cooked as per packet instructions